Titanium-ALarx7/HP-ProteinPrediction-SCN/README.md

 pass

 ## Repository Contents
-+ Four neural network models python scripts containing: model itself, basic components of network models and accuracy metric.
-These functions can be imported from the scripts under working directory.
-You can also run these model scripts directly and get an example of defaultly 1200 epoches training process. \
++ Four neural network model python scripts, containing: model itself, basic components of network models and accuracy metric.
+These modules have been encapsulated and can be imported from the scripts under working directory.
+You can also run these model scripts directly and get a complete model training process with period of 1200 epoches defaultly. \
-  For example, we can use this command to run a model script in CMD or Shell:  `python baseline_CNNmodel.py -[optional parameters]` \
-  And during running time, we can get following training information.
+  Here, we take `baseline_CNNmodel` as an example.
+We can use this command to run a model script in CMD or Shell:  `python baseline_CNNmodel.py -[optional parameters]`.
+This operation builds a corresponding neural network and optimize its variables on training set.
+And during running time, we can get following statistics of in time model performance.
   > Step 2900, Train Accuracy Distribution:\
   > [0.0, 0.0, 0.0, 0.0, 0.001, 0.001, 0.005, 0.008, 0.012, 0.017, 0.021, 0.047, 0.048, 0.093, 0.092, 0.119, 0.153, 0.143, 0.129, 0.111]\
   > Train Cross Entropy: 9.664868\